digiassetX/DigiAssets-Protocol-Specifications/Benefits.md

 * **Decentralization**
  * **Robustness**: Even if our servers go down, the data is not lost
  * **Ownership**: No one *owns* the data
-* **Provable immutability**: A SHA-256 hash of the metadata is (*optionally*) [stored on the blockchain](DigiAsset-Scheme#data-storage).
+* **Provable immutability**: A SHA256 hash of the metadata is (*optionally*) [stored on the blockchain](DigiAsset-Scheme#data-storage).
 This allows our code to verify that the data loaded using torrents is indeed the correct data.

 ## Metadata on every DigiAsset transaction
-The new DigiAssets protocol implementation allows for adding asset metadata on every transaction, not only during issuance,  which is very useful when not all the relevant data is present at the moment of issuance.
+The DigiAssets protocol implementation allows for adding asset metadata on every transaction, not only during issuance,  which is very useful when not all the relevant data is present at the moment of issuance.

 For example, a movie theater has 500 seats.
 The theater can issue 500 units of a *mission-impossible-10-premiere* asset representing a ticket to the premiere of the new blockbuster in town.
 During the buy process of a ticket on the theater's website a client selects a seating position.
 Each single unit of the *mission-impossible-10-premiere* asset sent to a client's DigiAsset coin wallet already contains the metadata of the selected seat.
 Another example would be adding temporary data for stocks when there some kind of an event, like restrictions, stock splits etc.